-Deferred Outflows of Resources and Deferred Inflows of Resources
+Deferred Outflows of resources and Deferred Inflows of resources.

-Residential Services classifies gains on retirement of debt as deferred inflows, losses as deferred outflows of resources, and amortizes such amounts as a component of interest expense over the remaining life of the old debt, or the new debt, whichever is shorter.
+The System classifies gains on retirement of debt as deferred inflows and losses as deferred outflows of resources and amortizes such amounts as a component of interest expense over the remaining life of the old debt, or the new debt, whichever is shorter.